igweze/wizgrade/README.md

 # wizGrade School Management System

-<b>*Please, wizgrade school manager is undergoing latest technical upgrades both designs and development, suggestions on new features to be added etc. should be forwarded to my WhatsApp - +234 803 071 6751*</b>
+<b>*Please, wizgrade school manager is undergoing latest technical upgrades both designs and development, suggestions on new features to be added etc. should be forwarded to my WhatsApp - +234 803 071 6751 or email - igweze@gmail.com *.
+The Realease date for wizGrade V1.3 is 1st June, 2024</b>

 <b>wizGrade</b> is Best Rated Open Source School Management System for Nursery, Primary and Secondary (K-12) School, Universities, Polytechnics, College of Educations, Awarding Institute e.t.c.